OfficeDev/Office-Add-in-samples/Samples/Word-Get-Started-With-Dev-Kit/README.md

 - Node.js (the latest LTS version).
 Visit the [Node.js site](https://nodejs.org/) to download and install the right version for your operating system.
 To verify if you've already installed these tools, run the commands `node -v` and `npm -v` in your terminal.
 - Office connected to a Microsoft 365 subscription.
 You might qualify for a Microsoft 365 E5 developer subscription through the [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program), see [FAQ](https://learn.microsoft.com/office/developer-program/microsoft-365-developer-program-faq#who-qualifies-for-a-microsoft-365-e5-developer-subscription-) for details.
 Alternatively, you can [sign up for a 1-month free trial](https://www.microsoft.com/microsoft-365/try?rtc=1) or [purchase a Microsoft 365 plan](https://www.microsoft.com/microsoft-365/buy/compare-all-microsoft-365-products).

-### Run the add-in using Office Add-ins Development Kit extension
+### Run the add-in from the Office Add-ins Development Kit

 1. **Download the sample code**

-   To download this sample code, either:
-   * Open the Office Add-ins Development Kit extension and view samples in the **Sample gallery**.
+   Open the Office Add-ins Development Kit extension and view samples in the **Sample gallery**.
 Select the **Create** button in the top-right corner of the sample page.
-   * [Clone](https://docs.github.com/repositories/creating-and-managing-repositories/cloning-a-repository) this repository or download this sample to a folder on your computer.
-Then, open the folder in Visual Studio Code.

 1. **Open the Office Add-ins Development Kit**